 The questions go on, and many teachers have needed to adopt a new teaching style overnight.
 The professional learning and development that has swept across our country has been remarkable.
 I stand proud to be part of such a flexible, resilient and cohesive teaching community.
 To all my fellow workers on the ground, keep doing what you are doing, continue building relationships and don’t underestimate the impact your teaching still has on your students.

 For those who have taken on using Google Classroom, here are some of my top tips to help you save time and some features I have discovered to make your teaching load a little easier:

 This may seem simple, but it can be a massive time saver!
 When you go to post anything like material, assignments, questions and so on, you can do this at any point in the day and set it to post at a particular time.
 For example, my school does a morning check-in and an afternoon sign off.
 As you all know, time flies when you are teaching so it is really handy to have these set up so that you can continue working with students or planning and know that your information will be shared with your class.

 So when I start my day at 5.00 am, 6.45 am, 7.13 am...etc I can say good morning to my class but have this set up to post at 9:00 am.
-I can also have my afternoon reflection and sign off set up ready to post at 3:00 pm so that students can continue being in their routine (routine and consistency is so important for our learners).
+I can also have my afternoon reflection and sign off set up ready to post at 3:00 pm so that students can continue being in their routine (routine and consistency are so important for our learners).

 To do this, you set up your posts as usual but go to the little drop-down arrow to the right of the assign/post button and select ‘schedule’ here you can then set a date and time for your information to be pushed out.